Kussil/Financial_Sentiment_LLM/04_Stock_Modeling/Flat_Stock_Data/README.md

 # Flat_Stock_Data

-This folder contains scripts and models for flat stock data modeling.
+This folder contains notebooks for our stock models using a flat, or unaggregated dataset.
+(Each article is its own datapoint.)
 Note that 02_Prompt2_Gemini_Random_Forest_LabelEncoding.ipynb is the final notebook used to create the output csv used in our app.

 ## Contents